-Hands on Panasonic FZ82 review | Camera Jabber
+Panasonic FZ82/FZ80 review | Camera Jabber

 Helpfully, the new camera has a Lens Position Resume option, which returns it to the last focal length that was used when it was turned off.

-Further good news is that Panasonic’s Power OIS (Optical Image Stabilizer) is built-in to reduce the chance of hand-shake spoiling photos or videos.
+Further good news is that POWER O.I.S.
+(Optical Image Stabilizer) is built-in to reduce the chance of hand-shake spoiling photos or videos.

 The new additions to the feature set in comparison with the FZ72 include 4K Photo mode, Post Focus and Focus Stacking mode.
 4K Photo mode enables 8Mp images to be captured at a rate of 30 frames per second, while Post Focus mode allows you to shoot a sequence of images with different focus points so you can select the perfect shot.
 Focus Stacking mode builds on Post Focus mode by merging shots to create an image with wider depth of field (the sharp zone) than would otherwise be possible.

-A new Light Composition mode promises to make it easier to shoot subjects such as fireworks by enabling you to shoot a short video before the frames are stitched together to make a still image.
+A new Light Composition mode promises to make it easier to shoot subjects such as fireworks by enabling you to use 4K Photo mode to record a short clip of video and then select a section in review mode to composite together to make a still image.
+A ‘Lighten’ blend mode is used so that only the brighter parts of subsequent frames are used in addition to the image in the first frame.

 As you’d expect from a new Panasonic camera, it’s also possible to shoot 4K video.